 The Skyline is not quite as overwhelming as New York, but is still very impressive not only in the heights, but in the unique architecture, both new and historical.
 They also put a premium on statues and fountains.
 One guide told us that juvenile offenders were often given a choice of detention or working on murals and many opted for the paint work.

 One tour guide confirmed a Canadian visitor by recommending Jim's Steak House as the best Philly Cheese Steak.
 Reading about this tradition I was initially turned off by the inclusion of Cheese Whiz, but decided to try it anyway.
-It does add flavour and texture.
+It does add flavor and texture.
 Jim's Steak House is quite an operation with a long hot plate with various ingredients in various stages and with specialists, was able to respond to a wide range of individual options.
 Very definitely a worthy tradition that visitors should at least try.

 Our subway terminal was at the City Hall.
 It is massive and I understand is one of the largest in the world of its type.
 I could not fit it all in with my puny camera.

-At night we had tickets for a Phillies game.
+At night we had tickets for a Phillies baseball game.
 Philadelphia has quite the sports complex which we were able to walk to.
 At the southern end of Broad street they have 3 modern sports facilities.
 One just for baseball, one designed for football and an arena for basketball, hockey and lacrosse.
 The baseball facility was pretty cool, but not covered--the screen entertainment was engrossing (as most of it was the audience itself).
 The game started off good for the home team, but didn't end that way.
 Had my second Philly Cheese Steak and could see it was a very popular item among what I assumed were locals.

 We walked up to the Independence Park area and quickly realized the Liberty Bell lineup was several hours long so I contented myself with a photo through a window (which I will not be displaying in this post).
 Benjamin Franklin is one of my all time heroes and I visited a museum devoted to him.
 I thought I knew a lot about him, but there was more to learn.
 He was a problem solver which resulted in a wide variety of inventions (for which he did not seek patents) and developed fire fighting services, library and the postal service.
 As a printer he wrote a lot of his own material and earned a lot of respect for his wisdom.
 Later in life he performed critical tasks for the new American government.
 I bought his autobiography from the gift shop.
 Among many other things the city designed a new street, the Benjamin Franklin Parkway modeled on the Champs d'Elysee with the flags of the world.